smk762/kdf-hadex/README.md

 Notes:
 - Use the panel server base (`http://127.0.0.1:8099` inside the add-on container).
 When accessing from Home Assistant, replace with the add‑on ingress path or the add‑on host IP as appropriate.
 - The `hadex_status_raw` REST sensor stores the full JSON in attributes (version, peer_count, enabled_coins).
 Use `template` sensors to expose friendly attributes.
-- For fiat values, install Home Assistant's Open Exchange Rates integration and use its sensors to compute fiat conversions in templates or automations.